Installation

 Troubleshooting

-• The LocalStack CLI installation is successful, but I cannot execute localstack on my terminal.
+The LocalStack CLI installation is successful, but I cannot execute localstack

 If you can successfully install LocalStack using pip but you cannot use it in your terminal, you most likely haven’t set up your operating system’s / terminal’s PATH variable (in order to tell them where to find programs installed via pip).